twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/composable-streaming-with-suspense/post.md

 ---
 lastUpdated: "2025-06-16T08:00:00Z"
-description: "A look real-world UIs that rely on streaming with Suspense"
+description: "A look real-world UIs that rely on streaming with Suspense."
 ---

 # Composable streaming with Suspense